Pixton Park: Henry Herbert, 4th Earl of Carnarvon (1831–1890)

-George Herbert, 5th Earl of Carnarvon (1866-1923)
+George Herbert, 5th Earl of Carnarvon (1866–1923)

-George Herbert, 5th Earl of Carnarvon (1866-1923), eldest son and heir, the Egyptologist who discovered the tomb of Tutankhamun.
+George Herbert, 5th Earl of Carnarvon (1866–1923), eldest son and heir, the Egyptologist who discovered the tomb of Tutankhamun.
 He inherited Highclere Castle from his father, and sold Pixton to his step-mother.

-Elizabeth, Dowager Countess of Carnarvon (1856-1929)
+Elizabeth, Dowager Countess of Carnarvon (1856–1929)

-Elizabeth, Dowager Countess of Carnarvon (1856-1929), née Howard, widow of the 4th Earl, who in the 1890s purchased the Pixton estate from her step-son the 5th Earl.
+Elizabeth, Dowager Countess of Carnarvon (1856–1929), née Howard, widow of the 4th Earl, who in the 1890s purchased the Pixton estate from her step-son the 5th Earl.
 Her inscribed memorial brass tablet survives in Brushford Church, near Pixton.
-She gave it to her eldest son Aubrey Herbert.
+She gave the Pixton Estate to her eldest son Aubrey Herbert.
 Her second son Mervyn Herbert (1882-1929) inherited Tetton in 1907 from his uncle Dr. Hon.
 Alan Herbert, 2nd son of the 3rd Earl.

+In 1898 the house was leased to the Soames family, who found it very damp.

 Hon.
 Aubrey Herbert (1880–1923)

 Col. Hon.
-Aubrey Nigel Henry Molyneux Herbert (1880–1923), second son of the 4th Earl by his second wife, a diplomat, traveller and intelligence officer, associated with Albanian independence and was twice offered the Throne of Albania.
+Aubrey Nigel Henry Molyneux Herbert (1880–1923), was the second son of the 4th Earl by his second wife.
+He was a diplomat, traveller and intelligence officer, associated with Albanian independence and was twice offered the Throne of Albania.
 He was given Pixton Park by his mother, with 5,000 acres (20 km2).
 He also inherited Villa Alta Chiara in Portofino.
-Highclere Castle and other paternal estates were inherited by his elder half-brother George Herbert, 5th Earl of Carnarvon (1866-1923), the famous Egyptologist who discovered the tomb of Tutankhamun.
+Highclere Castle and other paternal estates were inherited by his elder half-brother George Herbert, 5th Earl of Carnarvon (1866–1923), the famous Egyptologist who discovered the tomb of Tutankhamun.
 Aubrey married his distant cousin, the Hon.
-Mary Gertrude Vesey, only child and sole heiress of John Vesey, 4th Viscount de Vesci (1844–1903), eldest son and heir of Thomas Vesey, 3rd Viscount de Vesci (d.1875) by his wife Lady Emma Herbert (1819-1884) youngest daughter of George Herbert, 11th Earl of Pembroke.
+Mary Gertrude Vesey, only child and sole heiress of John Vesey, 4th Viscount de Vesci (1844–1903), eldest son and heir of Thomas Vesey, 3rd Viscount de Vesci (d.1875) by his wife Lady Emma Herbert (1819–1884) youngest daughter of George Herbert, 11th Earl of Pembroke.
 By his wife he had four children.
 He died at the age of 43 and his recumbent effigy survives in the Herbert Chapel of Brushford Church, across the River Barle from Pixton.
 His widow stayed on at Pixton until 1952, and created a Roman Catholic chapel in the former Ironing Room, which she staffed with her own priest Father O'Brien, resident in a cottage by the stables.
 She opened the chapel for Sunday morning service to the small catholic population of Dulverton and later built the present Catholic Church in Dulverton, from a former stable.